Overview

 The Qt Continuous Integration project (CI) is a collection of scripts that work together to provide a complete continuous integration environment for projects with complex dependencies.

 At the heart of the CI is the scheduler.
-It receives events (such as a commit made available in gerrit) and processes them.
+It receives events (such as a commit staged in gerrit) and processes them.
 Dependencies are deduced by the dependency resolver which is queried by the scheduler in order to build a set of work items.
 Let’s assume module B should be tested and it depends on module A. The dependency resolver will maintain git checkouts of all modules.
-It then looks at the ‘sync.profile’ in the root directory of B and from there sees that A is required as dependency.
+It then looks at the ‘dependencies.yaml’ in the root or coin directory of B and from there sees that A is required as dependency.
 The scheduler then uses this information to schedule a build of A, a build of B which waits for A to complete, and a test run for B.

 The system is build with artifacts in mind, it doesn’t just build a module over and over.
 Instead, when we ask to test module B again, it will see that there are already build artifacts for module A. Unless A changed of course.
 But assuming the system is used to control the repository of A as well, it will always have an up to date build of A. The storage module is responsible for managing the artifacts and build logs.